Updated March 15th, 2019.

 La Paz – A five hour trip from Copacabana, the chaotic and frenetic energy of Bolivia’s capital city can overwhelm.
 Be sure to check out the Witches Market and other food markets but take time to catch your breath- the hills and the altitude can be crucifying at times.

-About the Writer: Niamh Ní Shúilleabháin is an Irish blogger and writer who has travelled extensively, most recently on a solo trip around the world.
+About the Writer: Written by Niamh Ní Shúilleabháin.
+She is an Irish blogger and writer who has travelled extensively, most recently on a solo trip around the world.
 You can catch her witterings and observations on all things travel at www.rtwchronicle.com.